akimi-yano/akimi-yano/README.md

 ### :star: Notes :

-This is work in progress and in a test phase, but I have been brainstorming ideas to create something that would be useful for people.
-To be updated soon!
+Hello, welcome to my github page :) This is my playground for experimenting and learning interesting technologies.

 ---

 ### :woman_technologist: About Me :

-- :telescope: I am a Software Engineer passsionate about building mind-blowing AI integrated applications.
+- :telescope: I am a Software Engineer passsionate about building mind-blowing AI apps.

-- :seedling: I am currently exploring ways to contribute to different communities as well as learning every day myself.
+- :seedling: I am currently learning and exploring ways to contribute to different communities.

 - :zap: In my free time, I enjoy problem solving for various tech related comps, studying math and technologies, learning foreign languages, and climbing rocks.